aelassas/movinin/README.md

 Movin' In is a Rental Property Management Platform with operational Stripe Payment Gateway, agency-oriented with a backend for managing properties, customers and bookings, a frontend and a mobile app for renting properties.

 Movin' In is designed to work with multiple agencies.
 Agencies can manage their properties and bookings from the backend.
-Movin' In can also work with only one agency as well.
+Movin' In can also work with only one agency and can be used as a property rental aggregator as well.

 From the backend, administrators can create and manage agencies, properties, locations, users and bookings.